Phlebotomy Certification Palatine, Illinois

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based on their certification exams.
 Be certain to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the final exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are quickly inputted in the national registry and a digital copy of your national certification is available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.